Tips for Success

 V. Ask For Help!
 Communicate!

 Help is available through two main resources: Your family and friends.
-All life changes, even when made for the best reasons, can be difficult so a strong support system will be extremely helpful.
-Having people who understand what you're doing, why you're doing it, and that are willing to help are an exceptional aid to getting and staying healthy.
+All life changes, even when made for the best reasons, can be difficult, so a strong support system will be extremely helpful.
+Having people who understand what you're doing, why you're doing it, and who are willing to help, are an exceptional aid to getting and staying healthy.

 For all other inquiries, your questions will be responded to most efficiently via email.